Optimizing antenatal care: Integrating screening and management of maternal infections in Ghana

 Ghana Health Service and PATH's enduring partnership

 Over the past two decades, the Ghana Health Service (GHS) and PATH and have built a strong partnership to improve maternal and newborn health.
-Since November 2022, GHS and PATH have been working to improve diagnosis and management of maternal infections during the antenatal period through the Integrated ANC project.
-Over a 24-month period, the team is integrating screening and treatment for infectious diseases including hepatitis B, urinary tract infections, group B Streptococcus, and sexually transmitted infections into routine ANC in five districts of Ghana’s Bono East Region.
+From 2022 to 2024, GHS and PATH have worked to improve diagnosis and management of maternal infections during the antenatal period through the Integrated ANC project.
+Over a 24-month period, the team has integrated screening and treatment for infectious diseases including hepatitis B, urinary tract infections, group B Streptococcus, and sexually transmitted infections into routine ANC in five districts of Ghana’s Bono East Region.

-Working mainly at the primary health care level in nearly 70 facilities, the project is expanding the capacities of community-based and first-level health care providers in diagnosis and management of maternal infections; improving availability of services through ANC; and strengthening connections between primary and referral facilities.
+Working mainly at the primary health care level in nearly 70 facilities, the project has expanded the capacities of community-based and first-level health care providers in diagnosis and management of maternal infections; improved availability of services through ANC; and strengthened connections between primary and referral facilities.
 Interventions include point-of-care and laboratory diagnostics for infections; streamlining linkages and referral systems between primary and regional facilities; and social and behavioral change communication activities with health care providers, patients, and communities.

 Integrated Antenatal Care project activities

-GHS and PATH are collaborating on the following activities through the project:
+GHS and PATH have collaborated on the following activities through the project:

 • Leading regional trainings to upgrade provider ANC skills and expand screening and diagnostics to optimize maternal and neonatal infection prevention and control at the primary health care level.
 Trainings are augmented by on-the-job supportive supervision to build and maintain provider capacity and confidence in infection screening and management.